 Fishers , defined as the person holding the fishing rod , are required to be between 5 and 17 years old .

-From the 1st of October until the 20th December and from the 1st of April until the 30th May the use of the ponds is restricted to the Trust and authorised groups ( we provide fishing opportunities for a number of special needs and other groups ).
+From the 1st of October until the 20th December and from the 1st of April until the 30th May each year the use of the ponds is restricted to the Trust and authorised groups ( we provide fishing opportunities for a number of special needs and other groups ).
 For the remaining periods of the year the ponds are available for youth to use with parent / caregivers supervision.

 Conditions of use for parent/caregiver periods of use include :